Understanding Your Degree Requirements

 - How do I keep track of my requirements?

 - I have transfer credits; how do I know if I have already completed credit for a required course?

 At Trent University there are two sets of degree requirements to follow - your program requirements and the University requirements.
 Students must satisfy the program requirements and the University requirements to complete their degree.

 Have a look at this video that we have created a video to help walk you through some important sections of the Academic Calendar.

 Program requirements are established by the academic department.
 Questions about satisfying these requirements can be addressed to the department directly and can be reviewed with an academic advisor.
 Program requirements are found in the Academic Calendar under each department's section, listed alphabetically.
 Different program requirements for single major, joint-major, minors, and general degree options are listed where applicable.
-Academic advisors have compiled a list of first year course suggestions for each major.

 Since there are many options for completing your degree at Trent, the flexibility requires university-wide regulations to ensure you are meeting academic standards.
 The University requirements are found in the Academic Calendar and are regulated by the Office of the Registrar.
 University requirements are not required to be filled in addition to the program requirements but must be completed through courses that apply to your program requirements and electives.

 Examples of degree plans including both program and university degree requirements:

 Example 1.
 Single Major Bachelor of Science Honours degree in Psychology: